-Since the administration and processing associated with such AC chains is complex and the use of ACs in the Internet today is quite limited, this specification does NOT RECOMMEND the use of AC chains.
+Since the administration and processing associated with such AC chains is complex and the use of ACs in the Internet today is quite limited, it is RECOMMENDED that implementations of this specification not use AC chains.
 Other (future) specifications may address the use of AC chains.
 This specification deals with the simple cases, where one authority issues all of the ACs for a particular set of attributes.
-However, this simplification does not preclude the use of several different authorities, each of which manages a different set of attributes.
+However, this simplification does not preclude the use

+Farrell, et al. Standards Track [Page 5] of several different authorities, each of which manages a different set of attributes.
 For example, group membership may be included in one AC issued by one authority, and security clearance may be included in another AC issued by another authority.